nfelger/rype/readme.md

 * Get a list of your chats,
 * send chat messages,
 * receive chat messages,
-* use the raw Skype protocol via Skype::Api#invoke and Skype::Api#on_notification.
+* use the raw Skype protocol via Rype::Api#invoke and Rype::Api#on_notification.
 More information about the protocol at [developer.skype.com](http://developer.skype.com)

 ## Installation

-In order to work with the skype gem, there are a few requirements:
+In order to work with the rype gem, there are a few requirements:

 - You need to be on Linux
 - You need to have Skype running